bnolan/bnolan.github.com/_posts/2011-01-07-backbone-couchdb.md

 title: Backbone and couchdb
 ---

-I've been using the [backbone-couchdb](https://github.com/janmonschke/backbone-couchdb) connector by Jan and I've been  impressed.
-The real showstopper is realtime updates using the _changes feed from couchdb.
+I've been using the [backbone couchdb](https://github.com/janmonschke/backbone-couchdb/) connector by Jan and I've been  impressed.
+The real showstopper is realtime updates using the changes feed from couchdb.

 # Background